Kevin Obanor

-Kevin Obanor (born June 12, 1999) is an American college basketball player for the Texas Tech Red Raiders of the Big 12 Conference.
-He previously played for the Oral Roberts Golden Eagles.
+Kevin Charles Obanor (born June 12, 1999) is an American professional basketball player for Filou Oostende of Belgian BNXT League and the Champions League.
+He played college basketball for the Oral Roberts Golden Eagles and the Texas Tech Red Raiders.

 Early life and high school career

 Obanor grew up in Houston, Texas and was cut from his eighth-grade basketball team.
 He began focusing on basketball as a sophomore at Alief Hastings High School after experiencing a growth spurt.
 Obanor transferred to Mount Zion Christian Academy, where he also competed in football and cross country.
 He received some major Division I college attention, but was ranked a two-star prospect.
 Obanor committed to Oral Roberts, as he was drawn to their faith-based mission.

 College career

 Obanor skipped his final semester of high school and arrived at Oral Roberts in January 2018, opting to redshirt the season.
 As a redshirt freshman, Obanor led the Golden Eagles in scoring with 14.4 points per game while also posting 7.2 rebounds per game.
 He was named Summit League Freshman of the Year as well as Second Team All-Summit League.
 He averaged 12.3 points and 6.8 rebounds per game as a sophomore.